commercialhaskell/stack/doc/config_command.md

   install-ghc              Configure whether Stack should automatically install
                            GHC when necessary.
-  package-index            Configure Stack's package index resolver                 Change the resolver of the current project. system-ghc               Configure whether Stack should use a system GHC
+  package-index            Configure Stack's package index resolver                 Change the resolver key of the current project. snapshot                 Change the snapshot of the current project. system-ghc               Configure whether Stack should use a system GHC
                            installation or not.
 ~~~